gmrchk/blobity/readme.md

 new Blobity(options);
 ```

+> ⚠️ Blobity creates `canvas` element in body.
+For this, `<body>` must be present on the page at the time of initialization., so initializing Blobity in `<head>` can lead to error!
+A good practice is to load and initialize Blobity as late as possible (like before `</body>`), as it's usually not critical for the page to be displayed and work properly.

 ## Options
 As you may have noticed in a previous example, Blobity accepts options as an argument when the instance is being created.
 Options are passed as an object.